 Cuban filed a motion to quash the highly anticipated deposition, saying that he and his AXS television network are not parties to the lawsuit.

-Former UFC fighters Cung Le, Nate Quarry, et al. sued UFC parent Zuffa LLC in San Jose Federal Court in 2014, claiming the UFC pushes out rival promoters to maintain iron-fisted control over mixed martial arts.
+Former UFC fighters Cung Le, Nate Quarry and others sued UFC parent Zuffa LLC in San Jose in 2014, claiming the UFC pushes out rival promoters to maintain iron-fisted control over mixed martial arts.

 The UFC succeeded in having the case moved to Las Vegas Federal Court, near its headquarters.